quadraturerules/quadraturerules/website/pages/libraries/julia.md

 # Julia library

-The source code of the QuadratureRulesDotOrg Julia library is available at [github.com/quadraturerules/QuadratureRulesDotOrg.jl](https://github.com/quadraturerules/QuadratureRulesDotOrg.jl).
+The source code of the TabulatedQuadratureRules Julia library is available at [github.com/quadraturerules/TabulatedQuadratureRules.jl](https://github.com/quadraturerules/TabulatedQuadratureRules.jl).
-It can be installed using `Pkg.add("QuadratureRulesDotOrg")`.
+It can be installed using `Pkg.add("TabulatedQuadratureRules")`.

 ## Usage